 There was no official discrimination based on HIV/AIDS status.
 A 2014 law expressly condemns all forms of discrimination against persons with HIV and provides for their access to care and treatment.
 The law also prescribes fines for refusal of care or discrimination based on HIV/AIDS status.

 The Ministry of Health and Public Hygiene managed a program to assist vulnerable populations at high risk of acquiring HIV/AIDS (including but not limited to men who have sex with men, sex workers, persons who inject drugs, prisoners, and migrants).
-The Ministry of Women, Child Protection, and Social Affairs oversaw a program that directed educational, psychosocial, nutritional, and economic support to orphans and vulnerable children, including those affected by HIV/AIDS.
+The Ministry of Women, Child Protection, and Social Affairs oversaw a program that directed educational, psychosocial, nutritional, and economic support to orphans and vulnerable children, including those infected and affected by HIV.